Electric Guitar Reviews: In depth reviews of the worlds greatest and rare guitars : Find out what these guitars are really like

 Check out these cool guitars in close-up review format on tonymckenzie.com

-But what are many of these premium or rare electric guitars like when in front of you so you can check them out close up, see all the features like which pickups, what woods the guitar is made of, tremolo units, tuners, headstock designs etc.; some of these guitars are very rare and its likely that you might not see them anywhere else in the way they are shown here.
+But what are many of these premium or rare electric guitars like (is the brand even trusted?) when in front of you so you can check them out close up, see all the features like which pickups, what woods the guitar is made of, tremolo units, tuners, headstock designs etc.; some of these guitars are very rare and its likely that you might not see them anywhere else in the way they are shown here.
 So check out these guitars from the top menu or simply click on an image below to go to the page for a close up like you have never seen before.
 Click any image to view the guitar review.
+You would not want to buy a dud!
+Right?

 The PRS Dragon III was issued in 1994 with just 100 pieces being made for sale.
 While they are mainly all still around, this one is different.
 Every dragon III I have ever seen has been played; but this one has never been played since the day it was made! it even still has the original strings on it!
 Just click the picture to read more.